Season 1: Constraint

 Terraforming the Real World

-Season 1 establishes the physical grammar of the future — the hard constraints that shape what can be built before politics, ideology, or preference enter the room.
+Season 1 examines the hard constraints that determine what gets built in the 2020s — before strategy, ambition or capital enter the room.

 -